Infected website? Please pass this along to anyone you know who has been hacked recently.

 A content management system, like WordPress or Joomla, may have plugins or components which require periodic updates.
 Make sure to check and maintain the latest versions of plugins and components on “a monthly” basis.

 For WordPress, see Dashboard -> Updates.
-The “Re-install Now” option may help to clear some hacker files as well.
+The “Re-install Now” option may help to overwrite some hacker files as well.

 5. Do not use your main account password for FTP.